Programming Languages for Scientific Computing: Single language Codes

 \paragraph{Advantages} The still dominant paradigm for both application code and libraries in scientific computing is a single language code base in a well-established imperative language such as C or FORTRAN 77 (F77).
 These languages have several notable advantages over more sophisticated alternatives when applied to numerical algorithms.
 First and foremost, they can be made performant by a mildly proficient user, and the ease of achieving good performance comes from several language features.
 Both C and Fortran are very similar to the underlying assembly code into which they are compiled.
 Thus, it is not only obvious to users how a given routine will be executed, but also obvious to the compiler.
 This correspondence makes it much easier to create routines that compilers can optimize well.
 The simple execution model for C and F77 also makes inspection of the code by an outside user possible.
 More complex constructs, such as templates and deep inheritance hierarchies, can obscure the actual execution even while making the intent clearer.
 Moreover, the state of the computation and data structures can be easily seen in a debugger, whereas more complex constructs and execution environments often hide this information.

 Simplicity in execution also translates to greater ease in using debugging and profiling tools.
-Major debugging tools such as gdb, idb, totalview, and valgrind~\cite{valgrind-web-page} have excellent support for C and F77.
+Major debugging tools such as gdb, idb, totalview, and \href{http://valgrind.org/}{valgrind}~\cite{valgrind-web-page} have excellent support for C and F77.
 They do support higher level features, but there can be inconsistencies, especially with template instantiation, that cause some information to be unavailable.
 This caveat also applies to profiling tools.
 Simplicity in binary interface definition means that C and F77 are especially easy to interface with other languages and environments.
 Symbols are not \definition{mangled}, or made unique using complex names, so matching ones can be easily created in another system.
 Function parameter passing is also unambiguous.
 This makes C the language of choice when defining a \definition{foreign function} interface for a higher level language, that is an interface which allows functions in one language to be called from another such as C.

 \paragraph{Disadvantages} A price is paid, however, for the simplicity of these languages.
 The size of source code for equivalent tasks is quite often more than an order of magnitude larger than for object oriented or functional languages.
 The user must write code for method dispatch instead of using polymorphism, write separate routines for many types instead of using templates, produce basic data structures which are not part of core libraries, and in general reproduce many of the mechanisms built into higher level languages, as described below.
+In particular, the rich standard libraries of many OO and functional languages save considerable special purpose code.